delphix/virtualization-sdk/README-dev.md

 1. Push your code to a branch in the forked repository on Github.
 Let's say the branch is called `my-feature` in repository called `<username>/virtualization-sdk`.
 2. Navigate to the app-gate directory and start tests using `git blackbox`.
 For the guide on which test suite to use, see the next sections.

+At a minimum, each pull request should pass `appdata_python_samples` and `appdata_sanity` tests with a direct or staged plugin.
+See the section below for the description of each test suite.

 #### Blackbox tests targeting wrappers (mostly Delphix Engine workflows)
 * appdata_python_samples (sample plugins from the app-gate):